Managing Teams Remotely

 The previous lockdown taught many businesses the importance of adapting to an entirely new way of working.
 Numbers of homeworkers jumped from 5% in 2019 to 50% in April 2020, and it doesn’t take a scientist from the SAGE team to predict that this figure is now significantly higher.
 This transition has been a huge learning curve for managers and their employees alike, and those that adopted the right tools and techniques early on were able to easily embrace homeworking as standard practice.

-Talking to many of our customers, we have seen a pattern of management behaviour develop that has helped to maintain a happy, productive team.
+Talking to many of our customers, we have seen a pattern of management behaviour develop that has helped to maintain a happy, productive team, increasing employee engagement and employee retention.
 We have collated the following points in the hope that sharing what has been successful for them, could benefit your teams dealing with the challenges of remote working.

 Communication is Key

 Gone are the days of ‘Can I grab you for a second?’ and ‘While you’re here…’.
 Now, it’s all virtual.
 To replicate an ‘open door policy’, teams need to have regular meetings, in a variety of formats and across a number of platforms.
 Having available as many communication channels as possible, means you can get the information across in a way that best suits the individual or circumstance.

 For example, while instant messaging may work to quickly get hold of a key piece of information, and daily emails might be the most suitable to convey updates, video calls are better for 1-2-1s or sensitive issues.
 They allow you to make better use of body language and facial expressions to make sure things don’t get lost in translation.